Cambridge-Hands-On-Science/Experiments/Experiments/Other/How to Float.md

 # ** How to Float **

-**Keeping demonstrators happy. ** - nan
+**Keeping demonstrators happy.**

-Last initially checked on 2024-12-16 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ???
+Last initially checked on 2024-12-16 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-12-16 by Peter Methley (pm631@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->